ros101/ros101-ros101.github.io/object/index.md

     title: Knight's $440 million glitch&#58; Possible Measures (peer review)
   - artifact:
     url: ./supermarket
+    title: An class model to represent a supermarket
+  - artifact:
+    url: ./supermarket-2
+    title: An class model to represent a supermarket (improved)
+  - artifact:
+    url: ./supermarket-object
     title: An object model to represent a supermarket
 endOfModuleArtifacts:
   #- endOfModuleArtifact: